webpack-contrib/sass-loader/README.md

 Webpack provides an [advanced mechanism to resolve files](https://webpack.js.org/concepts/module-resolution/).

-The `sass-loader` uses Sass's custom importer feature to pass all queries to the webpack resolving engine enabling you to import your Sass modules from `node_modules`.
+The `sass-loader` uses Sass's custom importer feature to pass all queries to the webpack resolving engine, enabling you to import your Sass modules from `node_modules`.

 ```scss
 @import "bootstrap";
 ```

 Using `~` is deprecated and should be removed from your code, but we still support it for historical reasons.

 Why can you remove it?
 The loader will first try to resolve `@import` as a relative path.
 If it cannot be resolved, then the loader will try to resolve `@import` inside [`node_modules`](https://webpack.js.org/configuration/resolve/#resolvemodules).

 Prepending module paths with a `~` tells webpack to search through [`node_modules`](https://webpack.js.org/configuration/resolve/#resolvemodules).